Fully Supported Katy Trail Cycling Vacation

 Missouri State Fairgrounds

-Highlights: Monday morning at 7:00 am, we'll begin boarding the shuttle and travel to Clinton in air-conditioned vans.
+HIGHLIGHTS: Monday morning at 7:00 am, we'll begin boarding the shuttle and travel to Clinton in air-conditioned vans.
 Once we reach our destination, we'll have a trailside catered lunch.

 Along the bike route, we'll pass by the Spirit of 76 caboose, and hopefully get a chance to peek inside this caboose, which was restored to its original beauty in 1990.